Around the Corner – Around the Globe

-If you are interested in franchise opportunities please send us a message using the form below or e-mail us at email@example.com.
+If you are interested in franchise opportunities in Ireland, please send us a message using the form below or e-mail us at email@example.com.

-The common brand enables all participants in the franchising system to benefit from advertising and good will generated from the operation of each unit whether operated by franchisees or the franchisor.
-Since consumers are brand driven, this larger, more recognised name created by common use of the franchise logo tends to drive customers to the franchised business.
+The common brand enables all participants in the franchising system to benefit from advertising and good will generated from the operation of each unit, whether operated by franchisees or the franchisor.
+Since consumers are brand driven, this larger, more recognized name created by common use of the franchise logo tends to drive customers to the franchised business.

-Franchisors usually levy an initial franchise fee followed by monthly royalty and advertising fees.
+Franchisors usually levy an initial franchise fee, followed by monthly royalty and advertising fees.
 There are a few different options on the initial franchise fee that can be explored.
-There is also monthly royalty payments based on gross revenue which cover national advertising and marketing for the brand and other fees may be levied for the licence to the technology provided, and ongoing training.
-This pooling of resources allows franchisees access to business systems that are ordinarily the province much larger organisations.
+There are also monthly royalty payments based on gross revenue which cover national advertising and marketing for the brand and other fees may be levied for the licence to the technology provided, and ongoing training.
+This pooling of resources allows franchisees access to business systems that are ordinarily the province of much larger organizations.

-Most estate agency organisations require franchisees to contribute to regional or national advertising funds and also to spend money promoting the brand locally.
-The benefits of cooperative advertising in franchise systems arise both from the increase number of advertisements that multiple contributors can buy, and also from professional advertising agencies, market research, public relations, and other support.
+Most estate agency organizations require franchisees to contribute to regional or national advertising funds, and also to spend money promoting the brand locally.
+The benefits of cooperative advertising in franchise systems arise both from the increase in number of advertisements that multiple contributors can buy, and also from professional advertising agencies, market research, public relations, and other support.

-One of the most valuable forms of business consultation available to estate agency franchisee arises from the relationship one franchisee develops with other franchisees within the network.
-Whether they meet locally, regionally nationally or internationally franchisees in the same system develop a kinship and collegiality arising from the way they address similar problems.
-Most franchise organisations have formal and informal franchisee networks, within which franchisees are typically willing to share their experiences with their colleagues.
+One of the most valuable forms of business consultation available to an estate agency franchisee arises from the relationship one franchisee develops with other franchisees within the network.
+Whether they meet locally, regionally nationally or internationally, franchisees in the same system develop a kinship and collegiality arising from the way they address similar problems.
+Most franchise organizations have formal and informal franchisee networks, within which franchisees are typically willing to share their experiences with their colleagues.